-As mentioned above, you can only install the solar panel if your roof gets direct sunlight exposure.
+As mentioned above, you can only install solar panels if your roof is exposed to sunlight.
 If there is a particularly shaded area or your roof does not get ample sunlight, the number of solar panels may increase.

 From this, you can understand that it is hard to determine the number of solar panels you need for your house by yourself.
 You will need to depend on the expertise of a solar installer.
 They will consider these factors and provide you with the right plant to install a solar system in your house.

-You should also know that roofs are not the only place where you can install solar panels.
+You should also know that roofs are not the only place to install solar panels.
 Many houses also have ground-mounted solar panels.
-However, these grounds need to be open, spacious, and have direct sunlight exposure.
+However, these grounds must be open, spacious, and exposed to direct sunlight.

 How can you Get Solar Panels in Your House?